PyFilesystem/pyfilesystem2/docs/source/info.rst

 =============

-Resource information (or *info*) describes standard file details such as name, type, size etc., and potentially other less-common information associated with a file or directory.
+Resource information (or *info*) describes standard file details such as name, type, size, etc., and potentially other less-common information associated with a file or directory.

 You can retrieve resource info for a single resource by calling